Skip to content

 Standard DFT functionals fundamentally cannot describe London dispersion forces—the long-range correlation responsible for van der Waals interactions.

-Dispersion corrections are mandatory for non-covalent complexes, conformational energies, crystalstructures, and any system larger than ~10 atoms.
+Dispersion corrections are mandatory for non-covalent complexes, conformational energies, crystal structures, and any system larger than ~10 atoms.

-DFT-D3(BJ) with Becke-Johnson damping uses coordination-number-dependent C₆ coefficients and includes R⁻⁸ terms with finite dispersion at R→0 providing more physical behavior than zero-damping.
+DFT-D3(BJ) with Becke-Johnson damping uses coordination-number-dependent \(C_6\) coefficients and includes \(R^{-8}\) terms with finite dispersion at \(R \to 0\) providing more physical behavior than zero-damping.

 Parameters exist for over 60 functionals.
-DFT-D4 represents the current state-of-the-art, using charge-dependent polarizabilities that improve performance for metal-containing systems, with 3.8% mean relative deviation for C₆ coefficients versus 4.7% for D3.
+DFT-D4 represents the current state-of-the-art, using charge-dependent polarizabilities that improve performance for metal-containing systems, with 3.8% mean relative deviation for \(C_6\) coefficients versus 4.7% for D3.

 VV10 non-local correlation takes a fundamentally different approach as a true density functional rather than atom-pairwise correction.
 Functionals ending in "-V" (ωB97X-V, ωB97M-V) have built-in VV10 and should never be combined with D3/D4 corrections.
+These *-V functionals are already dispersion-corrected and no corrections are needed.

 Basis set selection for production calculations

 Karlsruhe def2 basis sets are recommended for general-purpose DFT work. def2-SVP (split-valence polarized) suits initial optimizations, def2-TZVP (triple-zeta polarized) represents the production standard, and def2-QZVP approaches complete basis set accuracy.
 Adding "D" provides diffuse functions essential for anions, excited states, and hydrogen bonding.
+Diffuse functions come with higher computational costs and exhibit occasionally trickier SCF convergence with diffuse functions.

 Dunning correlation-consistent basis sets (cc-pVXZ) enable systematic CBS extrapolation—crucial for coupled-cluster benchmarks—with aug- prefixes adding diffuse functions.